pig-games/C64OSPresenter/README.md

 # File format
 Presentation files are sequence files that are required to have the '.prs' file extension.

 The bulk of a presentation file consists of standard petsii text.
-In addition to this they can contain commands that are always prefixed with an '!'.
+In addition to this a set of commands can be used that are always prefixed with an '!'.

 The following commands are supported:
 * __!S__: Start of a new slide.
 This command pauses the presentation and when 'Next' is triggered, will clear the screen and start any new content from the top-left of the screen.
 * __!P__: Pause the current slide.
 This command pauses the presentation and when 'Next' is triggered, will continue any new content at the paused position.